 When a crisis strikes – whether in our personal lives or on a larger scale – it’s only human to have an emotional reaction.
-The trouble begins when these overwhelming emotions cut us off from our inner wisdom and cause us to react in ways that often multiply our stress (and don’t help solve the problem we’re facing).
+The trouble begins when overwhelming emotion cuts us off from our inner wisdom.
+Then, we react in ways that often multiply our stress (and don’t help solve the problem we’re facing).

-What we really want is to be able to access our inner wisdom and come from a place of calm, so that we can make constructive decisions that actually help us move through the crisis.
+What we really need is to be able to access our inner wisdom in a crisis so that we can make constructive decisions that actually help us move through it.

 In Buddhist thought, wisdom is about understanding things as they actually are, not as they appear to be.
 But when we’re upset, our perceptions are often wildly distorted by our emotions.
 This is why learning to restore calm in stressful situations is so essential to accessing the innate wisdom within us.